 If you’d like to take rocks home, please bring a bucket to tote them.

 Class takes place at Arbutus Folk School, 610 4th Ave E, Olympia.

-Open to students ages 13 and older.
-Full scholarships available for youth with financial need - apply at https://arbutusfolkschool.org/youth-scholarship-program/.
+Open to students ages 12 and older.
+Slightly younger mature children may register if accompanied by a registered guardian.
+Full scholarships available for youth with financial need - apply at Arbutus Youth Scholarships.

-For Covid safety we cannot allow drop-ins at this time - please register to attend.
+For Covid safety we cannot allow drop-ins at this time - you must be registered to attend.
 Masks are required for the duration of all classes.
-Students must complete a health check form before participating, available digitally through our website and on paper upon entry to the building.
+Students must complete the following health check form, available digitally through the link and on paper on site, to participate and enter the building.

 Building: Arbutus Folk School

 Olympia, WA 98501